 Continuing with the sample example, the cost of an EMR cluster will be around ~$28,000 (Please refer to table 1 for details) which is ~65% less than the cost of static Hadoop Cluster + EC2 machines combination (option 1).
-Pls. refer table 1 for details
+Pls. refer to table 1 for details

 Option 3: Auto-scaling Qubole cluster using EC2 and S3

 Qubole offers tools and services to manage Hadoop clusters over public clouds like Amazon, Oracle, Microsoft, and Google.
 The main difference in using Qubole over EMR is that the Hadoop cluster can be scaled up or down automatically depending upon multiple factors like HDFS space, mappers, and reducers required by the current workload.
 If there is no job running, the cluster shuts down automatically.
 With auto-scaling, one can leverage spot instances too.
 Because of this, the total cost of Qubole managed auto-scaling cluster comes out to be cheapest when compared with all other listed options

 Table 1- Cost Implications of Hosting Hadoop Cluster on different cloud technologies

 Key takeaways for technology teams that are looking to implement their own Hadoop cluster over public cloud like AWS:

 - S3 can be used as a cheaper data store instead of HDFS with technologies like EMR and Qubole.
 This alone has reduced our TCO by 65%.